aaronparker/evergreen/README.md

 All functions consist of the following

 * Get verb - the module provides functions to retrieve data only
-* Product name - product names consist of Developer, Product Name (e.g. Adobe Reader, Google Chrome)
+* Vendor - the vendor / developer of the application (e.g. Adobe, Google, Microsoft)
-* Uri or Version - the function will return either the production version number or numbers, or a URI to download the latest version from
+* Product name - product names and optionally version (e.g. Reader DC, Chrome, VisualStudioCode)

 ## Why